-To find out more, contact the Belbin NZ and Pacific office or visit belbin.co.nz.
+To find out more, contact the Belbin office or visit belbin.com.

 Further Reading

 Team Roles at Work - offers managers a practical guide to improving their teams within the workplace to deliver significantly better results for their organisations.
 This reflects well on them as a manager whilst also saving them time and energy, by using each team member to their best advantage to achieve overall team goals.